junxit/us-congress-bills-110/metadata.md

 - 2007-02-28 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-28 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-28 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-03-01 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2007-05-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-23 — Considered as unfinished business. (consideration: CR H5647)
+- 2007-05-23 — Considered under suspension of the rules. (consideration: CR H5628-5636)
+- 2007-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1252.
+- 2007-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-23 — Mr. Rush moved to suspend the rules and pass the bill, as amended.
+- 2007-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 284 - 141 (Roll no. 404). (text: CR H5628-5629)
+- 2007-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 284 - 141 (Roll no. 404).(text: CR H5628-5629)